8 Things to Do After Becoming a U.S. Citizen

 The need to replace a certificate that was lost, stolen or destroyed is fairly straightforward.
 However, you will need to provide some corroborating evidence.
 When filing Form N-565 on the basis of a loss, you should submit evidence of the loss.
 USCIS wants to know what happened and get some corroborating evidence.
 Generally, the applicant must submit a police report and a sworn statement.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the Certificate of Naturalization Replacement Process (N-565), the Citizenship Application (Form N-400), and several other immigration services.
+We provide support for the Citizenship Certificate Package (N-565), the Naturalization Package (Form N-400), and several other immigration services.

 Want more immigration tips and how-to information for your family?